fabienp38/wttj_test/exercice2/README.md

 # Exercice2: Test Plan
 The purpose of the test is to create a test plan for the candidate pipeline part :
-1. I am on any job offers.
+1. I am on any job stages.
 2. I create any candidate
 3. I can retrieve the information about the candidate
 4. I can comment the candidate